-The main thoroughfare is Diagon Alley, lined with the Leaky Cauldron restaurant, plus shops for wands, toys, and clothing.
-It leads dramatically to Gringotts Bank, which is crested by a petrified dragon that belches fire every few minutes (and contains the blockbuster ride Harry Potter and the Escape from Gringotts).
-Gringotts is on Horizont Alley, a 2-block lane noted for its pet store, beer hall, and ice cream shop.
-On the left, it leads into Knockturn Alley, a fascinating indoor area that simulates a shady ghetto at night, right down to shifting clouds in a simulated sky and a tattoo parlor, Marcus Scarr’s, where the animated sample designs writhe on the wall (do peek in).
+The main thoroughfare is Diagon Alley, lined with the Leaky Cauldron restaurant and shops for wands, toys, and clothing.
+It leads dramatically to Gringotts Bank, which is crested by a petrified dragon that belches fire every few minutes (it gurgles right before).
+Gringotts is at the end of Horizont Alley, a 2-block lane noted for its pet store, beer hall, and ice-cream shop.
+On the left, it leads into Knockturn Alley, a fascinating indoor area that simulates a shady ghetto at night, right down to shifting clouds overhead and a tattoo parlor, Marcus Scarr’s, where animated sample designs writhe on the wall (do peek in).

 Branching off from Diagon Alley on the right, you find Carkitt Market, a covered area recalling London’s Leadenhall Market, where the principal show stage is located.
 Performances include The Singing Sorceress: Celestina Warbeck and the Banshees (a talented but somewhat out-of-theme singer—J.K.
 Rowling’s favorite “offstage” character mentioned but not seen in the book series—rendering such classics as “A Cauldron Full of Hot, Strong Love”) and The Tales of Beedle the Bard (a street performance with puppets of two tales from the Potter spin-off book).

 Nearly everything there is to do and taste comes with a price tag, and you can’t get these experiences outside Universal’s gates.
 It’s extraordinarily easy to get swept along in the merchandising mesmerization.
 (Click here for a photo roundup of some of the best things to buy at Diagon Alley.)
 Some of the best bespoke purchasing potential includes these Potterized twists: